HTTP-APIs/http-apis.github.io/pages/Hydra.md

 But as mentioned in <a href="/Prerequisites">prerequisites</a> section, The range of vocabulary provded by schema.org is not enough for API development therefore we use Hydra framework.

 Okay So I think by now you must have got a broad idea of Hydra and Documentation frameworks in general.
-Now let's move forth to next section and study some <a href="00-Home">hydra-ecosystem basics</a>
+Now let's move forth to next section and study hydra by some <a href="Example">Examples</a>